juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

 Tools die wir brauchen können findet ihr hier:
 **govc** is a vSphere CLI built on top of govmomi and can be downloaded here: [https://github.com/vmware/govmomi/tree/master/govc]()

-## Setting up VMs in the Guest OS
+---
-The next step is to install the necessary Kubernetes components on the Ubuntu OS virtual machines.
-Some components must be installed on all of the nodes.
-In other cases, some of the components need only be installed on the master, and in other cases, only the workers.
-In each case, where the components are installed is highlighted.
-All installation and configuration commands should be executed with root privilege.
-You can switch to the root environment using the "sudo su" command.
 Setup steps required on all nodes The following section details the steps that are needed on both the master and worker nodes.

 disk.EnableUUID=1
 The following govc commands will set the disk.EnableUUID=1 on all nodes.